Yu-Lab-Genomics/MethylAI/README.md

 **Arguments (required)**
 `--variant_effect_file`: Path to the variant effect file (`00-common_all_intersect_smooth_1_active_motif_variant_prediction_dataframe.txt`) generated in the previous step.
 `--variant_active_motif_detail_file`: Path to the variant‑motif overlap detail file (`00-common_all_intersect_smooth_1_active_motif_detail.txt`) generated in Step 2.1.
 `--dataset_index`: Index of the sample to analyze (must match the dataset index used for active motif identification).
 `--output_folder`: Directory to store output files.
 `--output_prefix`: Prefix for output filenames.

 **Arguments (optional)**
---methylation_type: Type of methylation region to analyze: `low` (hypomethylated) or `high` (hypermethylated).
+`--methylation_type`: Type of methylation region to analyze: `low` (hypomethylated) or `high` (hypermethylated).
 Default: `low`
---threshold_min_variant_effect: Minimum predicted variant effect threshold.
+`--threshold_min_variant_effect`: Minimum predicted variant effect threshold.
 Use **positive** values for hypomethylation analysis (to select variants that increase methylation) and **negative** values for hypermethylation analysis.
 Default: 0.01

+### Note

+This tutorial provides a workflow for analyzing variants that intersect active motif sites within hypomethylated regions.

+If you wish to analyze **all variants** (without filtering for active motif overlap), you can skip step 2.1 (variant‑motif intersection) and use the original VCF file (00-common_all_withchr.vcf) directly in step 2.2.
+In this case, you should adjust the --threshold_min_variant_effect in step 4 to a more stringent value to maintain reliability.
+We recommend:

+- Hypomethylation analysis: `--threshold_min_variant_effect 0.1`
+- Hypermethylation analysis: `--threshold_min_variant_effect -0.1`

+Skipping step 2.1 means that the motif association step (in step 4) will not be performed, and the output will lack motif‑related columns (`motif_start`, `motif_end`, `motif_id_name`).
+To disable motif association in step 4, set the argument --variant_active_motif_detail_file to an empty string (`""`).

+We plan to extend this framework in future releases to include:
+- Analysis of variants in hypermethylated regions
+- More flexible variant‑effect analysis pipelines for broader genomic contexts

 ## Configuration Dictionary